Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/best-scratching-materials-sisal-vs-cardboard-vs-carpet.md

 ## Carpet: The familiar option
 ### The carpet connection
 Carpet-covered scratching posts have been around for a long time, and many cat owners have them in their homes.
-The logic makes sense—cats often scratch carpet, so covering a post in carpet should make it appealing.
+The logic makes sensecats often scratch carpet, so covering a post in carpet should make it appealing.
 However, this familiarity can actually be a disadvantage.
 When your carpet-covered post looks and feels like your actual carpet, your cat may have trouble distinguishing between appropriate and inappropriate scratching.
 ### Texture and feel
 Carpet provides a different scratching experience than sisal or cardboard.
 The texture is softer and less resistant, which some cats prefer.
 The fibers are more flexible, giving a different kind of tactile feedback.